adituriya/earth-calendar/README.md

 The calendar is bundled as a WordPress plugin, and has one dependency.

 It depends on [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/).
-So, first you need to install and activate the ACF plugin using the WordPress admin.
+Install and activate the ACF plugin using the WordPress admin.

 Once installed, use Custom Fields - Tools to import the `acf/acf-export.json` file from this project.